 Water

-The Water Division of the Public Works Department provides safe, quality drinking water for our customers along with sufficient water service to street hydrants to help with fire suppression.
+The Water Division of the Public Works Department provides safe, quality drinking water for our customers and ensures sufficient water service to street hydrants for fire suppression.
 We are closely monitored by several State of California regulatory agencies to guarantee compliance with Federal and State mandates.

 Water Service Requests